basarat/algorithms/src/quickSort/README.md

   }
 }
 ```
-* By the time the loop terminates we have met our invariant, expect that now there are no more items to see.
+* By the time the loop terminates we have met our invariant, expect that now there are no more remaining items to see.

 ```js
 [